unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 For iOS, [`UnmanagedFuntionPointer`](https://github.com/nventive/calculator/blob/2657413f889ba26f2e3d78e82d384794fdad3aec/src/Calculator.Shared/CalcManager/CalculatorManager.Interop.cs#L128) needs to be added to that the callback pointer is generated at compile time.

 Mono-wasm does not yet support this feature, and [there's a need to rely](https://github.com/nventive/calculator/blob/2657413f889ba26f2e3d78e82d384794fdad3aec/src/Calculator.Wasm/WasmScripts/CalcManager.js#L18) on the [emscripten reserved function pointers](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html#calling-javascript-functions-as-function-pointers-from-c) and `addFunction` helper function to get WebAssembly invocable callbacks to C#.
-Each Javascript registered function then calls back to C# using mono's binding helper.
+Each Javascript registered function then calls back to C# using Mono's binding helper.

 ### Challenge #9: String Marshalling

 String marshalling is a tricky piece.
-Windows systems use UTF16 encoding, while *nix systems use UTF32 encoding.
+Windows systems use UTF16 encoding, while \*nix systems use UTF32 encoding.
 Default p/invoke marshalling does not support the implicit conversion from and to UF32, and some [explicit management of strings](https://github.com/nventive/calculator/blob/2657413f889ba26f2e3d78e82d384794fdad3aec/src/Calculator.Shared/CalcManager/CalculatorManager.Interop.cs#L326) needed to be added to support the C++ `wchar_t` type.

 ### Challenge #10: Adding features to Uno

-In the course of adding support for the calculator, we had to add support for many of the XAML and WinRT features that the caculator is relying on.
+In the course of porting the Calculator, we had to add support for many of the XAML and WinRT features that the caculator is relying on.

-Features such as like Grid's [RowDefinitions.MaxWith/MaxHeight support](https://github.com/nventive/Uno/pull/1048) or [Attached Property localization using resources](https://github.com/nventive/Uno/pull/966), fixes such as [text measuring](https://github.com/nventive/Uno/pull/1034) and [caching](https://github.com/nventive/Uno/pull/931) for WebAssembly, performance improvements with [VisualState Triggers](https://github.com/nventive/Uno/pull/1008), [Javascript marshaling](https://github.com/nventive/Uno/pull/970),or support for the new [`x:Load` attribute](https://github.com/nventive/Uno/pull/870).
+Features such as Grid's [RowDefinitions.MaxWith/MaxHeight support](https://github.com/nventive/Uno/pull/1048), [Attached Property localization using resources](https://github.com/nventive/Uno/pull/966), fixes such as [text measuring](https://github.com/nventive/Uno/pull/1034) and [caching](https://github.com/nventive/Uno/pull/931) for WebAssembly, performance improvements with [VisualState Triggers](https://github.com/nventive/Uno/pull/1008), [Javascript marshaling](https://github.com/nventive/Uno/pull/970), and support for the new [`x:Load` attribute](https://github.com/nventive/Uno/pull/870) are some of the improvements we made to Uno.

-There are other adjustments that have been made in the original source code to adjust for Uno, and we're going to be addind support for those in the future as progressively add new features to the Uno Platform.
+There are other adjustments that have been made to the original source code of the calculator to adjust for Uno, and we're going to be adding support for those in the future as we progressively add new features to the Uno Platform.

 ## Other topics